brson/treasuretree/README.md

 It'll accept most any garbage.
 This is because we couldn't do the signature verification within the on-chain CPU budget.
-Fixing this requires some deep, but probably not difficult, architectural changes.
+Fixing this requires some architectural changes.

+Geographic coordinates of treasures are not yet displayed on the web app.

+Access control for planters is not implemented in an economically viable way for on-chain activity &mdash;
+it would be expensive if many people began planting treasures.

+Images are stored on a central server, but should be pinned to IPFS.